 |What||Warwick Farm Races|

-HorseBetting’s NSW racing analyst brings you his best bets and quaddie numbers for the seven-race metropolitan card at Warwick Farm on the last day of June.
-The track is currently rated a Soft 7, the rail is out 3m for the entire course, and the first race is scheduled to jump at 12:50pm AEST.
+HorseBetting’s Sydney form analyst brings you his best bets and quaddie selections for the eight-race program at Warwick Farm on Wednesday, October 13.
+The track is rated a Soft 5, the rail is out 3.5m for the entire course, and the first race is set to go at 1:15pm AEDT.